Divorce Lawyers

 Who gets what in a divorce?

+It is important to understand that a divorce is separate from a property settlement.
+A divorce legally ends your marriage, but does not deal with arrangements for children or how you and your former spouse should divide your property.
 You can finalise a property settlement as soon as you separate.
-However, you must do so 12 months after your divorce or you will need to file a court application.
+However, you must do so within 12 months of your divorce being granted, or you will need to file a court application.
 Our family and de facto lawyers have extensive experience in these matters and can assist you if you find yourself in this situation.
 If you require further information in relation to property settlement or children’s care arrangements, please see our Family and De Facto page here.

 How much does a divorce cost?

+As at 1 November 2023, the divorce application filing fee in WA is $1,060.
+However, your filing fee may be reduced to $350 if you qualify for a reduction.
+You may qualify for a reduction if you possess a valid healthcare card or other valid concession card.
 The costs involved in a divorce application depend upon the individual circumstances of the case, including the level of complexity.
-It also depends on nature of the application, being sole or joint, if personal service is required, and whether you require a lawyer’s attendance at a hearing, along with a number of other important factors.
+It also depends on nature of the application, being sole or joint, if personal service is required, and whether you require a lawyer’s attendance at a hearing, together with several other important factors.
 We believe in full transparency with our clients.

-All of our clients are fully aware of what their costs are and likely to be.
+All our clients are fully aware of what their costs are and likely to be.
 We provide our clients with up-to-date information on their costs at all stages of the process.
+At HHG Legal Group, we are often able to offer our client’s a fixed fee for a divorce.

 If you wish to be provided with an estimate of fees, contact one of our offices in Western Australia and book an initial fixed fee consultation with one of our experienced divorce lawyers.